cloudspire/cs-node-aurelia/README.md

 ## Project Structure
 The structure of this project is broken into two groups: ``client`` and ``server``.
 The client folder contains the user-interface markup / logic, and is built on top of Typescript and Aurelia.
-The server folder contains the logic responsible for serving the files and processing requests from the client-side application.
+Everything outside the ``client`` folder is server code, containing the logic responsible for serving the files and processing requests from the client-side application.

 ## Requirements
 Before building this project you will need to following resources: